-RESEARCH AND DEVELOPMENT - Xenomics does not currently have any commercial molecular diagnostic products, and does not expect to have such for several years, if at all.
-In accordance with Financial Accounting Standards Board Statement of Financial Accounting Standard ("SFAS") No. 2, "Accounting for Research and Development Costs" all research and development costs are expensed as incurred.
-These include expenditures in connection with an in-house research and development laboratory, salaries and staff costs, application and filing for regulatory approval of our proposed products, patent legal, filing and maintenance expenses and regulatory and scientific consulting fees to outside suppliers.
+RESEARCH AND DEVELOPMENT - Xenomics does not currently have any commercial molecular diagnostic products, and does not expect to have such for several years, if at all and therefore, research and development costs are expensed as incurred.
+These include expenditures in connection with an in-house research and development laboratory, salaries and staff costs, application and filing for regulatory approval of our proposed products, patent legal, filing and maintenance expenses, purchase of in-process research and development, regulatory and scientific consulting fees to outside suppliers.